Josiah Harlan: Maharaja Ranjit Singh

 Harlan came to Lahore, the capital of Punjab, in 1829.
 He sought out the French general Jean-François Allard, who introduced him to the Maharaja.
-Allard had been awarded the Légion d'honneur by Napoleon and was the Western officer that Ranjit Singh trusted the most.
+Allard had been awarded the Légion d'honneur by Napoleon and was the Western officer whom Ranjit Singh trusted the most.

 Ranjit Singh, the "Lion of Lahore" had conquered much of what is today north-western India and Pakistan and was considered to be one of the most powerful rulers in the Indian subcontinent, which is why Harlan sought to work in his service.
 As a rule, Ranjit Singh was against taking anybody British into his service as he held deep suspicions of the Company and mistrusted the loyalties of the few Britons in his service.
-His European such as French and Italian officers were part of the Dal Khalsa army, which was one of the most formidable military machines in Asia.
+His European officers, such as French and Italian officers, were part of the Dal Khalsa army, which was one of the most formidable military machines in Asia.
 Their contribution to the empire was well rewarded.
-As a result, Ranjit Singh paid his Western officers well and Harlan noted that Allard lived in a grand mansion, which he called "a miniature Versailles in the midst of an Oriental bazaar".
+As a result, Ranjit Singh paid his Western officers well, and Harlan noted that Allard lived in a grand mansion, which he called "a miniature Versailles in the midst of an Oriental bazaar".

 Allard was lonely in the Punjab, unable to relate to the Indians, and was known to welcome any Westerner.
 He received Harlan as a guest, warning him "It is a very difficult to get an appointment here, but still more to get one's dismissal, when once in office".
 Allard wrote a poem calling himself a happy "slave" of Ranjit Singh because he wanted to visit his homeland, France, with his Kashmiri wife, and Ranjit Singh had initially refused him permission to leave, thus requiring an obsequious poem to being allowed a visit home.
 Allard introduced Harlan to Ranjit Singh, dressed all in white with a matching white turban, who proudly wore the Koh-i-Noor diamond (which he had taken from Shuja) and radiated an aura of power.
 As Harlan knew no Punjabi, he spoke to Singh in Hindi.